 MATH 1023.
 College Algebra.
 [ACTS Course MATH 1103].
 College Algebra is a one-semester, three-credit hour course that covers a wide range of mathematical topics, including equations and inequalities, the Cartesian plane, functions, graphs, polynomial functions, rational functions, exponential functions, logarithms, and systems of equations and matrices.
 Applications for these topics and the use of graphing calculators will be stressed.
 All students must have Internet and e-mail access to complete assignments and tests through MyMathLab (an interactive online learning environment).
 A MyMathLab access code comes free with the purchase of a new textbook from the SAU Tech Bookstore or a standalone access can be purchased from the SAU Tech Bookstore with e-book availability.
-Prerequisite: Refer to SAUTech Placement Document or successful completion of Transitional Math 2.
+Prerequisite: Refer to SAU Tech Placement Plan.